 The translation of multimedia content is already part of educational, corporate or governmental websites internationalization agenda and increasingly linguists are being asked to provide services such as subtitling films or localising voiced-over training materials.
 In providing these services, they need to know not only how to work with the latest translation technology, but also how to adapt to different workflows and work within global teams.

 How is the programme distinctive?

-The distinctive focus of MAAVTS is on subtitling, using state-of-the art software tools used by the leading translation and subtitling companies - Isis, Swift, Dragon Naturally Speaking.
-In order to be able to adapt and condense the spoken word with a view to creating effective subtitles, you must be familiar with the limitations of viewers' reading speeds and their ability to follow subtitles and visual action at the same time.
-You will work in multilingual group projects and apply translation project management principles to create, display and revise subtitles for specific target audiences.
+Core training: The distinctive focus of MAAVTS is on subtitling, using state-of-the art software tools used by the leading translation and subtitling companies Isis, Swift, Dragon Naturally Speaking, Spot installed in our two modern labs.
+Moreover, you test these dedicated tools and their functionalities in multilingual group projects with students from the MAAVTS programme but also with colleagues from the MAATS programme and apply translation project management principles to create, display and revise subtitles and translations for specific target audiences.

-Many of our graduates progress to jobs at leading private companies, government bodies and international political organisations, such as the BBC, the UN, World Bank, WTO, SAP and major translation companies (SDL, thebigword).
+Many of our graduates progress to jobs at leading private companies, government bodies and international political organisations, such as the BBC, the UN, World Bank, WTO, SAP and major translation companies.

 For more information how our graduates use their degrees to further their career, please consult the Employability pages of this site.

 Why CTS at Leeds?We have gained a reputation for excellence in consistently anticipating industry trends, in partnership with professional bodies, leading employers and translation tools providers.